Alert: Visitor Center Closed October 9 from 9am-2pm

 Holds

 Each semester, students must have their advising hold lifted by an academic advisor in order to register.
-It's helpful to meet with your academic advisor to discuss your fall schedule as soon as Crimson Carts open (Crimson Carts for returning students open on March 27).
+It's helpful to meet with your academic advisor to discuss your fall schedule as soon as Crimson Carts open (Crimson Carts for Spring 2025 courses open on October 23, 2024).
 Be mindful that additional holds may be placed on your account by various offices such as Harvard University Health Services (HUHS), Student Financial Services, etc. and you may need to take separate steps to clear these holds.
 If you have not completed your language requirement after two terms, a language requirement hold will be placed on your record until you meet with an academic advisor.

 You can view holds on your record under the 'Student Home' tab when logged into my.harvard.
 Common types of holds and information about who to contact for help can be found on the Registrar's Office website.